-Grease Type NLGI#2 Equivalent Frequency Every 160 Hours of Operation
+Grease Type T26419 or NLGI#2 Equivalent Frequency.......
+Every 160 Hours of Operation

-The table leadscrews are synchronized by the table height chain and sprockets located underneath the planer base (see Figure 46).
-Use shop rags and mineral spirits to clean away debris and grime, then brush on a light coat of multi-purpose grease to the chain and sprockets.
+The table leadscrews are synchronized by the table height chain and sprockets located underneath the planer base (see Figure 43).
+Use shop rags and mineral spirits to clean away debris and grime, then brush a light coat of multi-purpose grease onto the chain and sprockets.

-Figure 46.
-Example of table height chain and sprockets as viewed from underneath the base.
+Figure 43.
+Table height chain and sprockets as viewed from underneath the base.